Department of Architecture

 Master of Science

-The Department of Architecture is the oldest and largest of the three schools of architecture in Finland, with degree programmes in architecture and landscape architecture.
+The Department of Architecture is the oldest and largest of the three schools of architecture in Finland, with a degree programme in architecture and landscape architecture and interior architectrure.

-The school is organised in main theme subjects, consisting of History and Theory of Architecture, Building Design and Urban Planning and Design, Landscape Planning and Management and Landscape Design and Construction.
+The majors of architecture / landscape architecture are organised in main theme subjects, consisting of History and Theory of Architecture, Building Design and Urban Planning and Design, Landscape Planning and Management and Landscape Design and Construction.
 The department is known for design studios and 1:1 scale projects, many related to Wood Architecture.

 Established in 2010, the Aalto University is a new university, created from the merger of three Finnish universities: The Helsinki School of Economics, Helsinki University of Technology and the University of Art and Design.
 Aalto University School of Art and Design and the Department of Architecture at the School of Engineering will form a new School on 1 January 2012.